Mohankirushna/Mohan_camerastream_handling_Security-and-Surveillance-System/README.md

 ### *7. Post-Incident Analysis and Continuous Improvement*
 #### *Tasks*:
-- Incident Replay Tool:
+- *Incident Replay Tool*:
   - Develop a tool to replay flagged incidents and analyze why events were triggered.
   - Highlight AI decisions for operator review.
-- Model Retraining Pipelines:
+- *Model Retraining Pipelines*:
   - Set up automated pipelines for retraining models with new data.
   - Include hyperparameter tuning and model evaluation scripts.
-- Performance Monitoring:
+- *Performance Monitoring*:
   - Write scripts to monitor model performance (e.g., detection accuracy, false positive rate).
   - Generate periodic performance reports for the team.
+(Not a Priority)

 ### *8. Privacy and Security*
 #### *Tasks:
-- Data Encryption:
+- *Data Encryption*:
   - Encrypt all video streams and event logs.
 Use SSL/TLS for data transmission.
-- Access Control:
+- *Access Control*:
   - Implement role-based access control (RBAC) for operators and administrators.
   - Write code to track and log user actions within the system.
-- Privacy Filters:
+- *Privacy Filters*:
   - Develop algorithms to blur sensitive areas or anonymize faces in video streams.

 ---